kagisearch/kagi-docs/docs/orion/features/custom-blocklists.md

 ## Regional Blocklists

-EasyList maintains a list of numerous [regional blocklists](https://easylist.to/pages/other-supplementary-filter-lists-and-easylist-variants.html), these can help improve the ad blocking effectiveness if you regularly visit non-English websites.
+EasyList maintains [supplementary blocklists](https://easylist.to/pages/other-supplementary-filter-lists-and-easylist-variants.html) that can improve ad blocking on non-English websites.

-For your convenience we are listing the regional filters below however please visit their website for more information.
+The list of regional filters is below.
+Please visit the [EasyList website](https://easylist.to/pages/other-supplementary-filter-lists-and-easylist-variants.html) for more information.

+<details><summary>Show regional lists</summary> <br>

 EasyList Germany <br>
 `https://easylist.to/easylistgermany/easylistgermany.txt`